Professional-Kate/congenial-octo-fishstick/Modules/Skill/README.md

 }
 ```

-`SkillUpdate` progresses the `Skill.Levelelable`.
+`SkillUpdate` progresses the `Skill.Levelable`.
 Every update the `Levelable.ExperiencePerAction` will be applied to the `Levelable.Experience`.

 - Updating can fail if the `SkillID` is not found.